Prof. Dr. Arne Skerra

 Academic Career and Research Areas

 Prof. Skerra (b.
-1961) conducts research in the field of protein engineering and design.
-The focus of this work is on the construction of artificial proteins with new customized functions, such as antibody fragments with biomedically relevant antigen specificity, anticalins as new biotech drugs for human therapy and enzymes for industrial biotechnology.
+1961) engages research in the field of protein engineering and design.
+The focus of his work is on the construction of artificial binding proteins and enzymes with novel, tailored functions, in particular for applications in medical and industrial biotechnology.
 Rational and combinatorial research approaches are pursued in tandem with protein biochemical and spectroscopic methods as well as protein crystallographic analyses.
+Several technologies from his laboratory have entered commercialization: Strep-tag®, Anticalin® proteins and PASylation®.

 Key Publications (all publications)